AlexanderOtavka/ride-board/README.md

 ## Running Tests

-To just run all the tests once, run `docker-compose exec web rails test`.
+To just run all the tests once, run `docker-compose run web rails test`.

-If you want tests to automatically rerun when you change files, run `docker-compose exec web bundle exec guard`.
+If you want tests to automatically rerun when you change files, run `docker-compose run web bundle exec guard`.
 Guard will only run certain tests when relevant files change.
 To run all tests, just hit enter in the guard interactive console when you see the `>` prompt.